 Other than that, I am what I write.
 I don’t spend any time carefully crafting an image that I think is attractive.
 When I think bad thoughts, or do embarrassing things, I write about them.
 I am often confident but also keenly aware of my shortcomings.
 I share it all with you.
 What point is keeping an online journal if I lie to myself?
 I try to write like I speak – because I know no other way to write.
 It’s probably why I don’t consider myself a writer, because I just dictate what’s in my head.

 Last night, a relatively new blogger friend said they didn’t know me (it was in context, we were talking about trusting people with information we normally don’t share).
 I proposed that in fact he knew me better than most anyone in real life – because he was reading my inner thoughts, knew my stories, knew the things I would filter out from many conversations I have in real life.
 To be clear, though, I’m still a very open person in real life.
 My friends know about a lot of what I write here – which is why I wasn’t concerned about bringing Katharine (real life friend) and Marian (blogging friend) together.
 I don’t have many secrets.

-Then, you break that fourth wall (sorry, theatre term) and discover they make significantly less money than you.
+Then, you break that final barrier and discover they make significantly less money than you.
 Or they are married.
 Or they are 30 years older.
 Or 10 years younger.
 Or they are not your physical type.
 We build up the fantasy in our head of what we want them to be.
 What happens when they don’t live up to it?

 This blog is me.
 Pure and simple.
 And if you ever think I’m trying to bullshit you, please, call me on it.
 As anyone who knows me will tell you, I love a good debate.